semaphoreP/codeastro/Day3/exampledoc/README.md

 ```
 This will tell Sphinx automatically parse `correlate.py` and read
 your docstrings in order to turn them into a nicely-formatted web
 page.
-Here are more details regarding what the different parts of this
+Here is a breakdown of what the different parts of this
    file mean:

 <p align="center">